X

 (7) Right to data portability

-You have the right to receive the personal data concerning you that you have provided to us in a structured, common and machine-readable format and you have the right to transmit this data to another controller without hindrance from the controller to whom the personal data was provided, provided that:
+You have the right to receive the personal data concerning you that you have provided to us in a structured, commonly used and machine-readable format, and you have the right to transmit those data to another controller without hindrance from the controller to which the personal data have been provided, where:

 b. the processing is carried out by automated means.

-When exercising your right to data portability pursuant to paragraph 1, you have the right to have your personal data transmitted directly from one controller to another, where technically feasible.
-The exercise of the right to data portability shall not affect your right to erasure ("right to be forgotten").
-This right shall not apply to processing necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.
+In exercising your right to data portability pursuant to paragraph 1, you have the right to have the personal data transmitted directly from one controller to another, where technically feasible.
+The exercise of the right to data portability is without prejudice to the right to erasure ("right to be forgotten").
+This right does not apply to processing necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.

-If personal data is processed for direct marketing purposes, you have the right to object at any time to the processing of personal data concerning you for such marketing purposes; this also applies to profiling insofar as it is related to such direct marketing.
-If you object to processing for direct marketing purposes, the personal data will no longer be processed for these purposes.
+Where personal data are processed for direct marketing purposes, you have the right to object at any time to processing of personal data concerning you for such marketing, which includes profiling to the extent that it is related to such direct marketing.
+If you object to processing for direct marketing purposes, your personal data will no longer be processed for these purposes.

-In connection with the use of information society services, you may exercise your right of objection by means of automated procedures using technical specifications, notwithstanding Directive 2002/58/EC.
+In the context of the use of information society services, and not withstanding Directive 2002/58/EC, you may exercise your right to object by automated means using technical specifications.

-You can exercise your right of objection at any time by contacting the respective controller.
+You may exercise your right to object at any time by contacting the respective controller.

-You have the right not to be subjected to a decision based solely on automated processing – including profiling – that produces legal effects concerning you or similarly significantly affects you.
-This does not apply if the decision:
+You have the right not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning you or similarly significantly affects you.
+This shall not apply if the decision:

-a. is necessary for entering into or performing a contract between the data subject and the controller,
+a. is necessary for entering into, or performance of, a contract between the data subject and the controller;

-b. is permitted by Union or Member State law to which the controller is subject, and this law also lays down suitable measures to safeguard the data subject's rights and freedoms and legitimate interests, or
+b. is authorised by Union or Member State law to which the controller is subject and which also lays down suitable measures to safeguard the data subject's rights and freedoms and legitimate interests; or

 c. is based on the data subject's explicit consent.

-The controller shall take appropriate measures to safeguard the rights and freedoms and legitimate interests of the data subject, including at least the right to obtain human intervention on the part of the controller, to express his or her point of view and to contest the decision.
+The controller shall implement suitable measures to safeguard the data subject’s rights and freedoms and legitimate interests, at least the right to obtain human intervention on the part of the controller, to express his or her point of view and to contest the decision.

 The data subject may exercise this right at any time by contacting the respective controller.